ITO vs Udayan Mandavia: ITAT Ahmedabad on Section 154 and 115BBE Rate for AY 2017-18

 Issues raised

-- Whether the CIT(A) erred in quashing the rectification order under section 154 dated 21.10.2024, whereby the tax on the addition under section 69A was recomputed at 60% instead of 30%.
+- Whether the CIT(A) erred in quashing the section 154 rectification order dated 21.10.2024, by which the tax on the section 69A addition was recomputed under section 115BBE at 60% in place of 30%.

 What the court held